ynput/OpenPype/website/docs/artist_hosts_maya_xgen.md

 `project_settings/maya/open_workfile_post_initialization`

-This is due to two errors occurring when opening workfile contaiing referenced xgen nodes on launch of Maya;
+This is due to two errors occurring when opening workfile containing referenced xgen nodes on launch of Maya, specifically:

 - ``Critical``: Duplicate collection errors on launching workfile.
 This is because Maya first imports Xgen when referencing in external Maya files, then imports Xgen again when the reference edits are applied.
 ```